poondakfai/springboot_scaffold/README.md

         * Remove child object from root object
         * Prepare Thymeleaf request to redirect to parent form page (with related 'op' parameter)
     * T.B.D (be added more)
+* Issues:
+    * Version 0.0.6:
+        * Helper method travelSessionObjectFromRootToParent of class CommandObjectPropertyUtils do not take child object key in to account.
+This results in traveling stuck at property of List collection type (we need index of the list to retrieve the child object)